-2.Final Sample: On approval of the indicative sample the wine will be blended and a final sample will be provided to the Buyer for their re-tasting and analysis approval, if required.
+2.Final Sample: On approval of the indicative sample the wine will be blended and a final sample will be provided to the Buyer for re-tasting, analysis and approval, if required.
 If no feedback is received from the Buyer within 10 business days of the delivered date the Seller will proceed with supply on the basis the sample was accepted by the Buyer.

 3. Pre-shipment Sample: At the request of the Buyer, the Seller will provide up to 2 pre-shipment wine samples for a wine being shipped within a 2 month dispatch period.
 If additional pre-shipment samples are required, the Seller may invoice the Buyer at cost for the additional samples plus delivery freight and duty (if applicable).

-4. All wine samples will be provided in 750ml bottles under screwcap, and should be tasted within 2 weeks of receival.
+4. All wine samples will be provided in 750ml bottles under screwcap and should be tasted within 2 weeks of receipt.

 5. The Seller is responsible for supplying the confirmed reservation within approved wine specification tolerances, taste profile and quality level.

 6. The Seller has the right to over-blend a wine on reservation to maintain its condition during the full term of its draw-down.
 Before an over-blend is undertaken, the Seller will advise the Buyer and provide indicative samples for approval.
 The Seller will endeavour to closely match the original wine technical specifications.